miyagi-dev/miyagi/README.md

 **Instead of defining data manually, you can also use data from included components:**

-The example above uses `"components/teaser/teaser.json"` as the value for `data.teaser` in `templates/homepage/homepage.json`. _freitag_ detects that this is a data file for your component and doesn't interpret it as a simple string, but uses the data from this file for `data.teaser`.
+The example above uses `"components/teaser/teaser.json"` as the value for `data.teaser` in `templates/homepage/homepage.json`. _headman_ detects that this is a data file for your component and doesn't interpret it as a simple string, but uses the data from this file for `data.teaser`.
-If you have variations defined in this file, you can tell _freitag_ to use any of them like this:
+If you have variations defined in this file, you can tell _headman_ to use any of them like this:

 ```js
 {